jjivany/wincurl/README.md

 This project is configured for automated Android deployment via GitHub Actions, when they work.

-    Android perf is still being optimized, grab the latest APK from the repo.
+    Android rumble support is still being optimized, grab the latest APK from the repo.

 🤝 Contributing: